Nicgscode/QUASER/README.md

 ### Key Innovation

-This work reveals a fundamental physics insight: **certain parameters are unlearnable from power spectral density measurements alone**.
-Specifically, mode mismatch phase parameters cannot be recovered because phase information is destroyed when computing PSD = |FFT(signal)|².
-This finding may have implications for LIGO commissioning procedures.
+This work reveals a fundamental physics insight: certain parameters are unlearnable from power spectral density measurements alone.
+Specifically, mode mismatch phase parameters cannot be recovered because the scattered field amplitude scales as √Υ (small for typical 2-5% mismatches), making the phase contribution negligible compared to order-unity effects from other parameters.
+This is consistent with the parametric study in Section 6.3.1 of [Jia 2024], which shows that varying mismatch phase parameters (e.g., MM_IFO_OMCphi, MM ARM SRCphi) from -90° to +90° produces minimal change in the sensing function (see Figure 6-3 [Jia 2024]).

+The speed and consistent output is another key innovation, with hand fitting two individuals may conclude on two valid parameter values.
+Having a model decide the value lowers the ambiguity for quantum parameters.

 ### Pipeline Overview